AjayGhimire1998/Mechanical-Tolerances-Calculator/README.md

 ## checkOneMeasurementFor(materialType: String, measurement: Number)

-Checks whether a single measurement complies with the Camco standard tolerance and IT grade for the given material type.
+Checks whether a single measurement complies with the WA standard tolerance and IT grade for the given material type.

 ### Description
-- Uses Camco standard specifications:
+- Uses WA standard specifications:
   - Housing → H8 / IT6
   - Shell → H9 / IT6
   - Shaft → h9 / IT5